Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 REGENERATION * * 1/2 setting: other

 (1997) (/U.K./Scotland) Jonathan Pryce, James Wilby, Jonny Lee Miller, Stuart Bunce, Tanya Allen, David Hayman, Dougray Scott, John Neville.....
 Story of various soldiers at a British military mental hospital during World War I, and the gentle doctor (Pryce) treating them.
 O.K., good-looking drama, though it's kind of episodic and doesn't really go anywhere, or say much in the last half that it didn't say in the first.
 Well-intentioned.
 Largely a British/Scottish film with minor Canadian participation (on screen, just Allen and Neville).
 Inspired by actual fact, with Wilby and Bunce as soldier poets Siegfried Sassoon and Wilfred Owen, respectively.
 But it might've helped for the film to state that since, if you aren't familiar with poetry, you aren't going to realize that! sc: Allan Scott (from the novel by Pat Barker). dir: Gillies MacKinnon.
-95 min. - violence, partial female nudity.- (video)
+95 min. - violence, partial female nudity.-

 ReGENESIS (TV Series)

-The results, though, have been a tad uneven with characters who, at first, aren't all that interesting, or ingratiating (Pla comes across as the most likeable) -- writing flawed human beings is often a mark of good drama, but writing characters who you really don't want to spend time with is a problem (a line, sneered by a character in an early episode, "what are you -- a retard?", perhaps illustrates this problem).
+The results, though, are a tad uneven with characters who, at first, aren't all that interesting, or ingratiating (Pla comes across as the most likeable) -- writing flawed human beings is often a mark of good drama, but writing characters who you really don't care to spend much time with is a problem (a line, sneered by a character in an early episode, "what are you -- a retard?", perhaps illustrates this problem).
 This becomes doubly problematic given the series' strong soap opera content, exploring the characters' personal lives.
-As well, since most of the stories are solved by lab work, rather than leg work, it can make them a bit dry and academic (particularly as the technobabble is often confusingly explained -- despite Roy acting as the audience's suurrogate, requiring the science explained to her).
-More, the episodes are often not self-contained, with plots bleeding over more than one episode, and, indeed, the whole first season is meant to form a story arc.
-The first episode beginning with a dramatic scene...then flashing back six months when the series really "begins" and we don't get back to that opening scene until the penultimate episode!
-All of which can make it a bit hard to get into.
-But it seems to get better as it goes along if you stick with it, and the characters become a little more interesting and sympathetic as you get used to them.
-Put bluntly, after seeing a few episodes, I was prepared to give a negative review, but after committing myself to watching most of the first season episodes, in order, I'm softening.
-Worth giving a try, both for its ambitious, high concept premise, and for -- as noted -- its unapologetic willingness to be Canadian, even within a multinational context.
-Created by Christina Jennings, but developed by Avrum Jacobson and Jason Sherman.
-Originally aired on cable stations like The Movie Network and Movie Central, it was made with an R-rated sensibility, featuring profanity and occasional nudity.
-One season of 13 hour long episodes (so far).
+As well, since most of the stories are solved by lab work, rather than leg work, it can make them a bit dry and academic, not necessarily delivering dramatic "climaxes" to plots or where we, the viewer, necessarily even understand the solution (particularly as the technobabble is often confusingly explained -- despite Roy and Byrk acting as the audiience's surrogate, requiring the science explained to them).
+The episodes are often not self-contained, with plots bleeding over more than one episode -- the whole first season is meant to form a mini-series-like arc.
+The first episode beginning with a dramatic scene...then flashing back six months when the series really "begins" and we don't get back to that opening scene until the season's penultimate episode!
+All of which can make it a bit hard to just drop in on and "sample" an episode or two to see if you like it.
+But it seems to get better if you stick with it, and the characters become a little more interesting and sympathetic as you get used to them.
+Put bluntly, after seeing a few episodes, I was prepared to give a negative review, but after committing myself to watching a number of episodes, in order, I've softened -- but still find it a mildly interesting series rather than a truly riveting, emotionally compelling one.
+Still, worth giving a try, both for its ambitious premise, and for -- as noted -- its unapologetic willingness to be Canadian, even within a multinational context.

 THE REINCARNATE * 1/2